brbarnett/brbarnett.github.io/_posts/2018-5-30-the-basics-of-helm.md

 There is a collection of Kubernetes resource manifest files in the `./templates` directory that will all get deployed at the same time as a release.

-Before we get started, make sure `kubectl` is pointing at the correct Kubernetes instance with `kubectl cluster-info`, then initialize Helm:
+Before we get started, make sure `kubectl` is pointing at the correct Kubernetes instance with `kubectl config current-context`, then initialize Helm:

 ```
 helm init --upgrade --service-account default   # required, otherwise you get a 'no available release name' error